AWoLnik/ViviansWindows/README.md

 **Description:**

-Small arduino program for controlling the window actuation system built and installed for Vivian Paff.
+Small arduino program for controlling the window actuation system built and installed for a disabled senior citizen.

 **Changelog:**